karlmdavis/ansible-role-jenkins2/README.md

 * `jenkins_url_external`: `''`
     * The external URL that users will use to access Jenkins.
 Gets set in the Jenkins config and used in emails, webhooks, etc.
     * If this is left empty/None, the configuration will not be set and Jenkins will try to auto-discover this (which won't work correctly if it's proxied).
-    * If you set this, chances are that you'll also need to set jenkins_java_args_extra` to also include `-Dorg.jenkinsci.main.modules.sshd.SSHD.hostName=localhost` in order for the CLI (and this role) to work.
+* `jenkins_admin_username`: (undefined)
+    * If one of `jenkins_admin_username` and `jenkins_admin_password` are defined, both must be.
+    * Override this variable to specify the Jenkins administrator credentials that should be used for each possible security realm.
+    * If left undefined, the role will attempt to use anonymous authentication.
+    * Note that the role will automatically detect if Jenkins is set to allow anonymous authentication (as is the case right after install) and handle it properly.
-* `jenkins_admin_users`: `['hudson.security.HudsonPrivateSecurityRealm:admin']`
+* `jenkins_admin_password`: (undefined)
+    * If one of `jenkins_admin_username` and `jenkins_admin_password` are defined, both must be.
-    * Override this variable to support an alternative authorization system (i.e.  security realm).
-Note that this doesn't install/configure that realm, it's just needed to ensure that the Jenkins CLI can still be used once you've activated the realm.
+    * Override this variable to specify the Jenkins administrator credentials that should be used for each possible security realm.
-    * For example, if you're using the [GitHub OAuth plugin](https://wiki.jenkins-ci.org/display/JENKINS/Github+OAuth+Plugin)'s security realm, you would add an extra entry such as "`org.jenkinsci.plugins.GithubSecurityRealm:your_github_user_id`" as the first element in this list (and leave the `admin` entry, too).
 * `jenkins_plugins_extra`: `[]`
     * Override this variable to install additional Jenkins plugins.
     * These would be in addition to the plugins recommended by Jenkins 2's new setup wizard, which are installed automatically by this role (see `jenkins_plugins_recommended` in [defaults/main.yml](defaults/main.yml)).